A computer software engineer apply the principles of engineering, computer science, and math skills to design, develop, and test softwares.

 Part of the job of a computer software engineer is to create algorithms.
 These are detailed instructions that tell a computer what to do.

-Then, the programmer will write those instructions using a programming language such as Java, C++, C, or Cobol.
+Then, the programmer will write those instructions using a programming language such as Java, C++, C, or COBOL.

-They are quite capable of writing programs, but it is not their primary responsibility.
+Computer software engineers are quite capable of writing programs, but it is not their primary responsibility.
 It is the programmer's responsibility to write codes.

-People in this field face similar challenges as computer programmers.
-Long hours of work may come unexpectedly to finish lengthy projects or unexpected problems.
+1. Long hours of work may come unexpectedly to finish lengthy projects or unexpected problems.

-I graduated in guadeloupe (France) with a double major in math and computer science.
-I got a taste of what it's like to design and write codes
+I graduated in Guadeloupe (France) with a double major in math and computer science.
+I got a taste of what it's like to design and write codes.

 I believe you can be great at math even though you may have limited or no knowledge of computer science.

-Althougth I did not get the job, the degree in math definitely helped me secure the interview.
+Although I did not get the job, the degree in math definitely helped me secure the interview.

 Any company who designs software will be more than happy to hire a math major as one of their staff.

 A BS in mathematics is all you need.
-Keep your eyes open; the following companies may have an open position available for you:
+Keep your eyes open!
+The following companies may have an open position available for you: